qtepics/qtepics.github.io/getting_started.md

 recommended.

-For Linux users, a suitable version of QWT may be available via your distribution's package manager (e.g. yum, apt).
+For Linux users, a suitable version of QWT may be available via your distribution's package manager (e.g. dnf/yum, apt).
 If not, it is available from [http://qwt.sourceforge.net/](http://qwt.sourceforge.net/).

 ## <a name="ACAI"> <span style='color:#006666'>ACAI</span>